Learn About

 Growing up in suburban Melbourne, Michelle always loved animals.
 After graduating in Veterinary Science in 2005 and initially working in mixed practice, Michelle has spent the last 10 years in small animal practice.

 Michelle recently completed a course in Veterinary Behaviour and is studying for membership examinations later this year.
-In her spare time, she loves spending time with her dog, Mason.
+In her spare time, she loves spending time with her dogs, Mason and Sorin.

 Dr Miriam Flores